This is a very important topic and the following presentation offers all of us some serious insight into Screen Time.

 What is it about ‘entertainment’ that seems to be like a filler for time?

-In other words, we want to fill up the time passing, with forms of entertainment and Screen Time works as they already have invested in the digital devices and as we all know there is plenty online to keep our kids amused all day, everyday, if we so choose to.
+In other words, we want to fill up the time passing, with forms of entertainment and Screen Time works as we already have invested in the digital devices and as we all know there is plenty online to keep our kids amused all day, everyday, if we so choose to.